danialafjeh/Project-5-ToDoList-RESTful-API/README.md

 The API follows a permission-based architecture where users can only access and manage their own resources, while administrators have additional privileges for system-wide management and monitoring.

+‼️NOTE: This is a portfolio project and it's not a deployed project. so all information saved in database are available and just for examples! there is no real sensitive info.

 ---

 # 📌 Features